Skip to main content

 At this point, Mihich reportedly became suicidal.
 She bought a gun, but was unable to go through with shooting herself, so instead, she decided to try "voluntary stopping eating and drinking" (VSED).
 But when she couldn't keep it up for more than a few days, she considered traveling to the Netherlands to undergo assisted suicide, knowing the country allows it solely for mental illness.
 When that plan didn't work out, Mihich began looking somewhere closer to home to die.

-She successfully gained access to lethal drugs by faking a doctor, a diagnosis, and a prescription.
+She successfully gained access to lethal drugs by impersonating a doctor and faking a diagnosis and a prescription.
 She then died alone in a hotel room.

 Failure to verify information